 The bachelor of arts degree in music is generally accepted as an appropriate credential at most graduate schools of music.
-Of course, no guarantees can be made by any institution that a graduate will gain entry to graduate school, or even to his chosen field of employment, but AMU music graduates have been accepted into graduate music programs including those at the University of Iowa, Westminster Choir College, Notre Dame University, Jacobs School of Music at Indiana University, University of Southern California, and the Butler School of Music at University of Texas at Austin .
+Of course, no guarantees can be made by any institution that a graduate will gain entry to graduate school, or even to his chosen field of employment, but AMU music graduates have been accepted into graduate music programs including those at the University of Iowa, Westminster Choir College, Notre Dame University, Jacobs School of Music at Indiana University, University of Southern California, University of North Texas (Denton), Rice University, and the Butler School of Music at University of Texas at Austin .

 In order to enter the music program, must I apply and audition for the music major prior to coming to AMU?